cryologger/glacier-velocity-tracker/README.md

 ## Repository Contents

-* **/Documentation** - Assembly, deployment and troubleshoting guides, as well as information of components used and associated costs.
+* **/Documentation** - Assembly, deployment and troubleshooting guides, as well as information on components used and associated costs.

 * **/Hardware** - KiCad PCB schematic and design files.